eguvenc/framework_old/packages/i/releases/0.0.1/README.md

 #### i\userAgent()

 Returns the user agent (web browser) being used by the current user.
-Returns FALSE if it's not available.
+Returns false if it's not available.

 ```php
 echo i\userAgent();